llpeterson/scaling/mobile-ip.md

 while the Internet's designers probably had some notion that mobile devices might appear in the future, it's fair to assume it was not a top priority to accommodate them.
-Today, of course, mobile computers are everywhere, notably in the forms of laptops and smartphones, and and increasingly in other forms, such as drones.
+Today, of course, mobile computers are everywhere, notably in the form of laptops and smartphones, and increasingly in other forms, such as drones.
 In this section, we will look at some of the challenges posed by the appearance of mobile devices and some of the current approaches to accommodating them.